Pikmin 2 Accessibility Report

 Similar Games With More Accessibility Features for Reading

-If you want to play Pikmin 2, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Pikmin 2, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

 Pikmin 2 has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.